-If you enjoy spending your one precious life reading one-star reviews of picturebooks on Goodreads, say, you may have noticed a few similarities in the types of books that get parents all riled up.
-One of those things:
+How do I know the wish for punishment hasn’t entirely died?
+Well, if you enjoy spending your one precious life reading one-star reviews of picturebooks on Goodreads, say, you may have noticed a few similarities in the types of books that get parents all riled up.
+One common crticism goes like this:

 The baddie does not get punished.
 He gets away scot free!
-This is a very bad example to children, who will learn from this story that doing bad things is okay.
+This is a very bad example to children, who will learn from this story that doing bad things is okay.from an actual consumer review of a picture book on Goodreads

 Parents only have a problem with unpunished heroes, however.
-If the young reader is asked to identify with a character and that character is basically an asshole, and nothing
+If the storyteller sets up a character who is clearly, clearly the hate-sink baddie, then punishment is expected.

-So, given that the readers of picturebooks are very young, and that picturebooks are very often read right before bed, children’s authors do not have the extensive fallbacks of:
+Given that the readers of picturebooks are very young, and that picturebooks are very often read right before bed, children’s authors do not have the extensive fallbacks we might see in the punishment typically meted out to the villains of adult stories:

 - Community service